anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-1.md

 - Edit files (e.g., main.py) on my host PC
 - `rshell` to MCU, then `cp main.py /pyboard/`
-- On MCU, `repl`, then `import main`
+- On the MCU, start the `repl` and then `import main`

 To start this project off, I'm going to create two files:
-- main.py, which will kick off the code I want to run and otherwise be available for future project code
+- `main.py`, which will kick off the code I want to run and otherwise be available for future project code.
-- captive_portal.py, which will coordinate the HTTP and DNS servers to make this WiFi bootstrapping code work
+- `captive_portal.py,` which will coordinate the HTTP and DNS servers to make this WiFi bootstrapping code work.

+I'll start with `main.py` since it's only a couple of lines:
 ```python
 # main.py
 from captive_portal import CaptivePortal